BitBalloon/homepage/contents/docs/_ruby/content.markdown

 Authenticating
 ==============

 You'll need an application client id and a client secret before you can access the BitBalloon API.
-You can get them at https://www.bitballoon.com/applications
+Our API is launching publicly soon!
+Stay tuned for access to API keys.

 Once you have your credentials you can instantiate a BitBalloon client.